Stacking in a Higher Interest Rate Environment

 Why Does that Matter

-Since return stacking inherently uses leverage (typically via futures contracts) to stack returns into a portfolio, the risk premium of the assets in the portfolio is of great interest to investors.
+Since return stacking inherently uses leverage (typically via futures contracts) to stack returns into a portfolio, the risk premiums of the assets in the portfolio are of great interest to investors.
 However, what the section above hopefully illuminates is that the actual level of interest rates does not.

 In fact, since the return of every asset can be decomposed into the risk-free rate and its excess return, and futures contracts effectively isolate the excess return, the choice whether to use leverage based upon the level of the risk-free rate implies that there is a relationship between the level of the risk-free rate and the size of the expected risk premium.
 In other words, it’s a market timing decision!